awsdocs/amazon-appstream2-developer-guide/doc_source/troubleshooting-notification-codes.md

 **DOMAIN\_JOIN\_INTERNAL\_SERVICE\_ERROR**
 **Message**: The account already exists\.
+**Resolution**: This error can occur in either of the following scenarios:
-**Resolution**: The service account specified in the directory configuration does not have permissions to create the computer object or reuse an existing one\.
-Validate the permissions and start the image builder or fleet\.
++ The service account specified in the directory configuration does not have permissions to create the computer object or reuse an existing one\.
+If this is the case, validate the permissions and start the image builder or fleet\.
 For more information, see [Granting Permissions to Create and Manage Active Directory Computer Objects](active-directory-admin.md#active-directory-permissions)\.
++ After AppStream 2\.0 creates the computer object, the object is moved from the OU in which it was created\.
+In this case, the first image builder or fleet is created successfully, but any new image builder or fleet that uses the computer object fails\.
+When Active Directory searches for the computer object in the specified OU and detects that an object with the same name exists elsewhere in the domain, the domain join does not succeed\.